Frequently Asked Questions

 Still have questions?
 Please email email@example.com.

 BRDO staff focuses on helping PIs with the content/text/presentation of their proposals (see BRDO Proposal Services).
-Pre-award Research Administrators (RAs), working at the departmental, college, or CSS level, focus on the administrative side of the process, assisting with budgets, collecting and uploading documents, and routing proposals to SPO/IAO.
+Pre-award Research Administrators (RAs), working at the departmental or Regional Service level, focus on the administrative side of the process, assisting with budgets, collecting and uploading documents, and routing proposals to SPO/IAO.
 The Sponsored Projects Office (SPO) or the Industry Alliances Office (IAO) reviews proposals for compliance and submits them to the prospective funder on behalf of the university.
 BRDO may advise on budgetary issues and help to create complete, responsive proposals, but we do not replace or duplicate the work of RA or SPO/IAO staff.
 We will work with you, your RA, SPO, IAO, and other members of your team to put together the best proposal possible.
 While most proposals receive or require RA and SPO/IAO involvement, BRDO support is entirely optional and at the PI's request.

 We are available to UC Berkeley PIs across campus, regardless of department or discipline.
 We generally work with faculty (or equivalent) on large, complex, and strategic proposals.
 Since we are a small office we do not have the capacity to provide one-on-one support for postdocs or students; however, we encourage postdocs and students to take full advantage of the written materials available on our website.